Malice (Nakia Shauku): Marvel Cinematic Universe

 Lupita Nyong'o as Nakia in a character poster for the 2018 film Black Panther.

-Nakia appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Lupita Nyong'o.
-This version hails from Wakanda's River Tribe, is a former Dora Milaje who became a War Dog, an international spy for Wakanda, and was previously in a relationship with T'Challa.
+An original character named Nakia after Nakia Shauku appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Lupita Nyong'o, with Nyong'o's character then loosely adapted back to the Black Panther comic book series as Nakia Cabral.
+This version hails from Wakanda's River Tribe, is a former Dora Milaje who became a War Dog, an international spy for Wakanda, and was previously in a relationship with T'Challa, who in this continuity is the same age as her instead of being much older.